-3.2.3 Surface Stokes drift The IFS has a scheme to model the warm layer over the ocean.
+3.2.5 Surface Stokes drift

+The IFS has a scheme to model the warm layer over the ocean.
 Following Takaya et al. (2010), the scheme has been extended to account for the impact of Langmuir mixing on the upper ocean heat balance.
 For this reason, the two components of the surface Stokes drift are returned since CY36R4 to the atmospheric model along side the Charnock parameter.
 The surface Stokes drift components are also an output parameter of the model as given by (10.23).

+3.2.6 Damping of long waves

+(a) with iphys=0

-3.2.4 Damping of long waves The Miles critical layer theory is, to some extent, an idealization of reality because effects of turbulent eddies on wave growth have not been taken into account.
-The first attempts to include effects of turbulence were based on the classical eddy viscosity model, however, typically too large damping rates of the long waves were found: for 15 seconds waves spatial damping scales are of the order of 75 km, with the consequences that no swells would arrive in the Tropics generated by storms in the extra-Tropics.
+The Miles critical layer theory is, to some extent, an idealization of reality because effects of turbulent eddies on wave growth have not been taken into account.
+The first attempts to include effects of turbulence were based on the classical eddy viscosity model, however, typically too large damping rates of the long

+waves were found: for 15 seconds waves spatial damping scales are of the order of 75 km, with the consequences that no swells would arrive in the Tropics generated by storms in the extra-Tropics.
 The classical eddy viscosity model is based on the assumption that air-turbulence is the fastest process, much faster than the typical period of the ocean waves.
-This assumption is however not valid for swells which have propagation speeds that are much faster than a typical wind speed scale V = U(z = L) where L = 1/k with k the wavenumber.
+This assumption is however not valid for swells which have propagation speeds that are much faster than a typical wind speed scale V=U(z=L) where L=1/k with k the wavenumber.
 In those circumstances momentum transport by turbulent eddies is much less effective.
 A more quantitative discussion of the truncation of transport by turbulent eddies is given in Janssen (2004).
-An asymptotic analysis of the resulting boundary value problem (i.e. including the small effects of turbulent eddies) then allows to obtain the following expression for the relative growth rate γ/ω $$\frac{\gamma}{\omega} = \epsilon \tanh(kh) \left\{ \beta x^2 + 2\kappa \left(\frac{u}{c} \right)^2 \left(\cos(\theta - \phi) - \frac{c}{V} \right) \right\}. \tag{3.28}$$ The first term on the right-hand side then corresponds to the Miles critical layer effect (cf. Eq.
+An asymptotic analysis of the resulting boundary value problem (i.e. including the small effects of turbulent eddies) then allows to obtain the following expression for the relative growth rate γ/ω $$\frac{\gamma}{\omega} = \epsilon \tanh(kh) \left\{ \beta x^2 + 2\kappa \left(\frac{u}{c} \right)^2 \left(\cos(\theta - \phi) - \frac{c}{V} \right) \right\}. \tag{3.31}$$ NOTE: It turns out that even though (3.31) is formulated in term of (u/c) , in the WAM code, $((u/c)+z{\alpha})$ was used instead.
+The first term on the right-hand side then corresponds to the Miles critical layer effect (cf. Eq.
 3.4) while the second term gives a normally small correction to the growth rate due to air turbulence.
 Nevertheless this small correction gives important effects for swells propagating over large distances as happens e.g. for ocean waves generated by extra-tropical storms which propagate towards the East Tropical Pacific.
-Typical damping scales according to 3.28 are of the order of thousands of kilometers.
+Typical damping scales according to 3.31 are of the order of thousands of kilometers.
 For waves propagating with the wind a plot of the Miles parameter β as function of the dimensionless phase speed c/u is given in Fig. 3.4.
 In order to appreciate the effects of growth/damping due to air turbulence the second term of Eq.
-(3.28) is plotted separately for two different wave propagation angles namely, with and against the wind.
+(3.31) is plotted separately for two different wave propagation angles namely, with and against the wind.
 The plot shows that when $c > V \cos(\theta - \phi)$ the waves are damped, but, clearly, compared to the growth rate of the short waves the damping rates are small.